 Procedural bias

-Procedural bias arises when the way the experimenter carries out a study affects the results.
-If participants are given only a short time to answer questions, for example, their responses will be rushed and not show correctly their opinion or knowledge.
+Procedural bias arises when how the experimenter carries out a study affects the results.
+If participants are given only a short time to answer questions, their responses will be rushed and not correctly show their opinions or knowledge.

 Example of Experimenter Bias (Procedural Bias)

 Once again, the Stanford Prison Experiment offers a good example of experimenter bias.
 This example is merely an accusation.
-Years after the experiment made headlines, Zimbardo was accused of “coaching” the guards.
-The coaching, allegedly, encouraged the guards to act aggressively toward the prisoners.
-If this is true, then the findings regarding the guard’s aggression should not reflect the premise of the experiment but the procedure.
-What happens when you put good people in an evil place – and also coach them to be evil?
+Years after the experiment made headlines, Zimbardo was accused of "coaching" the guards.
+The coaching allegedly encouraged the guards to act aggressively toward the prisoners.
+If this is true, then the findings regarding the guards' aggression should not reflect the premise of the experiment but the procedure.
+What happens when you put good people in an evil place and coach them to be evil?

 Measurement bias

-Measurement bias is a systematic error that happens during the data collection phase of research.
+Measurement bias is a systematic error during the data collection phase of research.
 It can take place when the equipment used is faulty or when it is not being used correctly.

 Example of Experimenter Bias (Measurement Bias)